infracost/docs/docs/terraform_cloud_enterprise.md

 ## Terraform workspaces

-If you use multiple Terraform workspaces, set the Terraform environment variable [`INFRACOST_TERRAFORM_WORKSPACE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) to select a workspace.
+If you use multiple Terraform workspaces, set the Terraform environment variable `INFRACOST_TERRAFORM_WORKSPACE` to select a workspace, this sets the [`TF_WORKSPACE`](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_workspace) internally.

-Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported"; if you see this error, try running `unset INFRACOST_TERRAFORM_WORKSPACE`.
+Only set this for multi-workspace deployments, otherwise it might result in the Terraform error "workspaces not supported".
+If you see this error, try running `unset INFRACOST_TERRAFORM_WORKSPACE` and `unset TF_WORKSPACE`.